 While there has not been much research, there is still good information out there to help consumers understand more about the potential role of CBD in dogs.

-Many of the therapeutic benefits of medical marijuana and its compounds comes from the way phytocannabinoids found in marijuana react with our internal cannabinoid system, known as the endocannabinoid system (ECS).
+Many of the therapeutic benefits of medical marijuana and its compounds come from the way phytocannabinoids found in marijuana react with our internal cannabinoid system, known as the endocannabinoid system (ECS).

 Every animal with a backbone has an endocannabinoid system.
 This system is made up of endocannabinoids, their receptors, and enzymes that are involved in the biosynthesis and degradation of cannabinoids.